mavrxlab/NSFrmarkdown/README.md

 - Biosketches are now in spreadsheet template form.
 - Pending and Current Support uses a template.
 - Collaborators also uses a template.
-- For letters of committment, a Word file is included here for emailing.
+- For letters of commitment, a Word file is included here for emailing.
 Just update the content with your name and project title.
+- Added a `Schedule.Rmd` file.
+Just add the date of your solicitation deadline and it will give you a generic back-casted schedule.

 ## Steps